glacambre/firenvim/README.md

 ### Using different settings depending on the page/element being edited

 If you want to use different settings depending on the textarea you're currently editing, you can use autocommands to do that too.
 All buffers are named like this: `domainname_page_selector.txt` (see the [toFileName function](src/utils/utils.ts)).
-This means that you can for example set the file type to markdown for all GitHub buffers:
+For example, this will set file type to markdown for all GitHub buffers:

 ```vim
 au BufEnter github.com_*.txt set filetype=markdown